ichim/LeafletForBlazor-NuGet/Esri Leaflet plugins Geocoding Search/Readme.md

 ### Extending the Leaflet API with Esri Geocoding Search plugin ###

 First of all, you will need an _Esri API Key code_.
-Generating an Esri API Key code is free, but you need an Esri developer account.
+Generating an Esri API Key code is free, but you need an Esri developer account:

  [Here you will find a guide for generating an _Esri API Key code_](https://developers.arcgis.com/esri-leaflet/get-started/)